maxkapur/maxkapur.github.io/_posts/2024-11-02-gwangju-again.md

 translation.
-Our group also viewed, at the [Gwangju Museum of Art]( https://artmuse.gwangju.go.kr/ ), a pair of paintings by a then student activist, now senior citizen who began in retirement to paint scenes from the the 5/18 movement to preserve his memory and perspective.
+Our group also viewed, at the [Gwangju Museum of Art]( https://artmuse.gwangju.go.kr/ ), a pair of paintings by a then student activist, now senior citizen who began in retirement to paint scenes from the 5/18 movement to preserve his memory and perspective.
 (Unfortunately, I can’t find this artist’s name on the website.)
 Such images create a relationship between the viewer and the events of 5/18 that rings “true” in a way that journalistic accounts cannot.